kaisnb/fashioncloud-challange/README.md

 ## Description

 Since i never used ExpressJs directly i used a framework i am more familiar with called nestjs.
-Its built on top of ExpressJs but also supports compatibility with other libraries such as Fastify.
-Since i also never worked with MongoDB i dicided to use the object modeling tool mongosse which is also supported by NestJs.
+Its built on top of ExpressJs but is also compatible with other libraries such as Fastify.
+Since i also never worked with MongoDB i decided to use the object modeling tool mongosse which is also supported by NestJs.

 ## Installation